sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_23_WhatIsComputing/Quiz01.md

 **Description**

-a) Algorithms is nothing but breaking complex problems into very simple operations and in a  systematic way.If that cannot be done the problem cannot be computed.
-So computations are done using Algorithms.
-Option (a) Arithmetic operations is simply addition, subtraction, multiplication and division.

-b) Algorithms is nothing but breaking complex problems into very simple operations and in a  systematic way.If that cannot be done the problem cannot be computed.
-So computations are done using Algorithms.
-Option (a) Arithmetic operations is simply addition, subtraction, multiplication and division.

-c) Algorithms is nothing but breaking complex problems into very simple operations and in a  systematic way.If that cannot be done the problem cannot be computed.
-So computations are done using Algorithms.
-Option (a) Arithmetic operations is simply addition, subtraction, multiplication and division.

-d) Algorithms is nothing but breaking complex problems into very simple operations and in a  systematic way.If that cannot be done the problem cannot be computed.
+Algorithms is nothing but breaking complex problems into very simple operations and in a  systematic way.If that cannot be done the problem cannot be computed.
 So computations are done using Algorithms.
 Option (a) Arithmetic operations is simply addition, subtraction, multiplication and division.

 ---
 ---